-LBP in Adolescents - Part 3: Linking research to the clinical picture
+Low Back Pain & Posture: Linking research to the clinical picture

-An area of particular interest to me is the correlation between prolonged sitting, or sitting posture, and low back pain.
+An area of particular interest to me is the correlation between prolonged sitting, or sitting posture, and low back pain (LBP).
 While a cause and effect relationship is widely assumed, and accepted in many circles, there is a lack of evidence for a direct correlation.
 In addition, there is a wealth of research evidence disputing any connection (Battie et al 2002; Callaghan & Dunk 2002; Claus et al 2008; Hartvigsen 2000; Murphy et al 2004; Williams & Sambrook 2011).
 From a general health perspective, it is concerning that the majority of people in developed nations spend substantial parts of the day sitting.
 And the habit is being promoted from a very young age.
 But what is this doing to our spines?
-In my opinion, it is causing individuals to be more prone to injury, and more likely to suffer the typical recurrent low back pain that we all see clinically.
-In this newsletter, I will present some of the indirect evidence that supports my opinion.
+In my opinion, it is causing individuals to be more prone to injury, and more likely to suffer the typical recurrent low back pain that I treat every day.
+In this newsletter, I will present some of the evidence that supports my opinion.